 - Preheat your oven to 200°C (400°F).
 Line one or two large baking trays with baking paper.

-- Wash the eggplants, remove the tops and ends and then cut them in half.
+- Wash the eggplants, remove the tops and ends and then cut them into thick rounds.
 I like to salt my eggplants before cooking as this removes the excess water and reduces the eggplants ability to absorb oil.
 Place the eggplants, one layer at a time, in a colander and sprinkle with some coarse salt.
 Allow to sit for at least 30 minutes (you should see water beads forming) then a pat dry with a towel to remove the excess water and salt.
 Transfer to a large mixing bowl.

 - Wash the zucchini and patty pan squash, remove the tops, ends and any damaged parts.
 Add to your bowl.